mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *constantly seek to improve your manners and graces, for they are the sugar to which all are attracted.*
+> *do not compromise if you are right. hold your ground, show no fear, ask for what you want and the opposition will usually agree.*

 </div>
 <!-- quote-end -->